bueler/scalable-seminar/index.md

 [Ed Bueler](http://bueler.github.io/).
 Email me at [elbueler@alaska.edu](mailto:elbueler@alaska.edu).

+### official details

+Time and place: to be determined

+CRN: to be determined

+Credits: 1.0, but **non-credit attendance is also strongly encouraged**.
+If you want to take the seminar for credit then you should expect to give a least one presentation.

 ## proposed content

 My idea is to have a seminar where we can learn about mathematical (or somewhat mathematical) algorithms which are aimed at solving large problems.
 The best algorithms are *optimal* because they solve in $O(n)$ or $O(n\log n)$ time or memory, for data size $n$.
 While optimal performance is not possible for some problems, algorithms which scale well with $n$ have a chance of solving the biggest, hardest problems in areas where mathematics is applied.